 Elasticity of Demand Explained

-Elastic demand equates to flexibility in purchasing decisions — whether in quantities purchased, the chosen brand or product substitution.
+Elastic demand equates to flexibility in purchasing decisions—whether in quantities purchased, the chosen brand, or product substitution.
 Inelastic demand is unwavering, up to a point.
-For this reason, reducing elasticity is often considered to be a marketer’s primary goal: to position a product as so essential that customers will continue to buy in most circumstances.
+For this reason, reducing elasticity is often considered to be a marketer’s primary goal: to position a product as so essential that customers keep buying it in most circumstances.
 Imagine a business that can increase its product price without a significant falloff in demand.
-Or one with customers so loyal they continue to purchase in the same quantity even when their own income drops.
+Or one with customers so loyal that they continue to purchase in the same quantity, even when their own income drops.
 Understanding elasticity helps move the needle toward inelasticity.

 When customers are highly sensitive to changes in price, there is a high PED.
-This means, for example, that if inflation causes prices to increase, customers will reduce the quantity they purchase by switching, substituting or skipping.
-It can also indicate, conversely, that price reductions may spur additional sales.
+This means, for example, that if inflation causes prices to increase, customers will reduce the quantity they purchase by switching, substituting, or skipping.
+Conversely, it can also indicate that a reduction in price may spur additional sales.
 The formula for PED is:

 PED = % change in quantity / % change in price